 Normally, the steps will be identical to those of any other Master Use, Building or Street Improvement permit.
-However, if your project is determined by DPD or Seattle Department of Transportation (SDOT) to have potential drainage or wastewater issues, your project will have to meet the requirements detailed by the City before your permit will be approved.
+However, if your project is determined by Seattle Department of Construction & Inspections (SDCI) or Seattle Department of Transportation (SDOT) to have potential drainage or wastewater issues, your project will have to meet the requirements detailed by the City before your permit will be approved.
 In some cases, King County may require a permit or authorization for your project.

 What information will the developer need to provide?

 - Project description and plans

 - Geological study of project site (if required)

 - A description of the street with topological data (i.e. base map)